SDGforskning/find-sdg-research/pages/om/om-tjenesten.en.md

 You can use this service to find SDG-related research literature from Norwegian institutions.
 You can filter by SDG, and adjust the number of results you get by choosing a set to search in: You can narrow down your search by searching only for research closely related to actions in the targets ("SDG - action"), or widen out your search by looking at research related to the topics in the targets ("SDG - topic").
 Methods and coverage are described in more detail below.
 [See here for help using the search](/hjelp/sokehjelp).

 The service is currently a **beta version** (under development).
 The beta version is missing a few features that will be added over time.
 Currently, the dataset covers mostly journal publications written in English – other publication types, and publications written in Norwegian, will be added over the next few months.
 Summary statistics about the research are also coming later.
-In addition, the web address (find-sdg-research.vercel.app) is only a temporary address.

 ## Why did we set up this service?